 But these are just physiological things.
-If you could imagine a car engine that’s unregulated, and you know…the timing belt comes off—or whatever happens when a car engine does that—and it doesn’t know what to do.
+If you could imagine an unregulated car engine, and you know…the timing belt comes off—or whatever happens when a car engine does that—and it doesn’t know what to do.
 Sometimes…it’ll rev up for no reason, and it’ll slow down.
-So it’s kind of the same thing, your body is trying to normalize itself in an abnormal environment, an abnormal situation.
+So it’s kind of the same thing, your body is trying to normalise itself in an abnormal environment, an abnormal situation.

 So [this is] the problem that we find with understanding PTSD in the context of surviving abuse—especially non-physical abuse, because it’s not so obvious.
 If you’re beaten as a child, or if you’re physically attacked as an adult, that is obvious trauma.
 People can get their head around that.
 The problem is that we are in a day and age…—well, probably have been for decades and decades and decades—we don’t have a trauma-informed society.
 So even though people have heard of PTSD, a lot of them may have heard it first as “Battle Fatigue” or “Combat Stress”, and correlate it to war, to soldiers who’ve been in combat.
 And then as we’ve sort of gotten more information, we understand, “Oh, okay, people who are victims of violent crime, sexual assault, things like that, they develop PTSD.”
 This can happen, that can happen.
 And so there’s a little bit more understanding.
 But the problem is that unless they’ve experienced it, people can’t understand that there is massive trauma that can be caused in the absence of any physical violence.“